Randomized Kolmogorov-Smirnov Analysis of Volatility Roughness: Conclusions and Future Developments

-The core novelty of this work lies in the development and application of a distribution-based estimator that utilizes the Kolmogorov-Smirnov statistic to test the equality of the distributions of rescaled log-volatility, rather than relying solely on scaling relationships of individual moments.
-This methodology captures richer structural information and is designed to be more robust against nonlinear biases that can affect moment-based estimators.
+This paper has introduced a distribution-based estimator for the self-similarity parameter of log-volatility processes, grounded in the Kolmogorov--Smirnov framework.
+By comparing entire distributions of rescaled increments rather than relying on moment-based scaling relations, the proposed methodology captures richer structural information and is designed to be more robust to the nonlinear biases that can affect traditional estimators.

-A central methodological innovation addresses the pronounced temporal dependence inherent in volatility.
-We introduce a random permutation procedure which, for sufficiently large permutation lengths, effectively decorrelates the data while preserving the marginal distribution of the increments (Proposition \ref{prop:commute}).
-This enables the valid application of the KS framework to dependent data, thereby facilitating rigorous statistical inference.
-Furthermore, we derive the asymptotic variance of the estimator (Proposition \ref{prop:varH}), providing a basis for constructing confidence intervals and assessing statistical significance.
-Specifically, we show that the estimator converges at the rate $O_p(1/\sqrt{n} + 1/\sqrt{m})$, where $n$ and $m$ denote the sizes of the rescaled sampling distributions.
+A central methodological contribution concerns the treatment of the strong temporal dependence inherent in volatility data.
+We introduce a random permutation procedure which, for sufficiently large permutation lengths, effectively decorrelates the series while preserving marginal distributions (Proposition~\ref{prop:commute}).
+This device enables the valid application of the KS statistic to dependent financial time series and supports statistical inference.
+We further derive the asymptotic variance of the estimator (Proposition~\ref{prop:varH}), establishing a convergence rate of $O_p(1/\sqrt{n}+1/\sqrt{m})$ and providing a basis for confidence interval construction.
+Estimation stability is enhanced through a repeated subsampling and variance-reduction scheme.

-From a computational standpoint, our analysis demonstrates that derivative-free optimization algorithms -- particularly Brent’s method and the Nelder-Mead simplex -- yield substantial efficiency gains, often by orders of magnitude, relative to a naive grid search, while preserving comparable estimation accuracy.
-This finding is crucial for enabling the application of the methodology to large-scale empirical studies and real-time analysis.
+From a computational perspective, we show that derivative-free optimization methods -- most notably Brent’s method and the Nelder--Mead simplex -- achieve substantial efficiency gains over naive grid search while delivering comparable accuracy.
+This feature is essential for large-scale empirical studies and rolling-window applications.